johnsonjzhou/comp90042-project/README.md

 ## Dependencies

-This project was conducted on an Apple MacBook Pro with M2-max processor and 96 GB of RAM.
+This project was conducted on an Apple MacBook Pro with M2 processor.
 The included `environment.yml` provides the basic operating environment for **Apple Silicon** devices.
 The default python version is **3.8**.
 For `pytorch` models, usage of the Metal Performance Shader (`mps`) device is preferred and selected where available.

 ```shell
 # Initialise environment (comp90042_project)